last updated 05/07/2014

 DC-DC Converter with Shorting Relay

 Some of the disadvantages of the DC-DC converter is that it does not allow your auxiliary battery to contribute to starting your motor, will not allow a charging system on your auxiliary battery to charge your starting battery and charges too slowly during the bulk charge phase of a depleted battery.
 A solution is to add an extra relay that directly connects your batteries, bypassing the DC-DC converter.
 The relay would be manually activated whenever you need the batteries directly connected.
 The relay needs two contacts of opposite sense – one to connect the batteries together and one to open the supply to the DC-DC converter.
 This shuts off the DC-DC converter, preventing damage which could result from shorting the input and output of the DC-DC converter.
-It may protect itself from destruction, but it’s a good practise to disconnect the DC-DC converter before shorting.
+The DC-DC converter may protect itself from destruction if its input and output are shorted but it’s a good practise to disconnect the DC-DC converter before shorting.

 So if you have a depleted battery and you’re driving a short trip from camp site to fishing spot, you could activate the switch and top up your battery more quickly.
 Or if your starter battery is struggling to crank your engine you could activate the switch so the auxiliary battery helps.